shaneholloman/typescript-sdk/README.md

 });
 ```

-Install the deps with `npm install @modelcontextprotocol/sdk express zod@3`, and run with `npx -y tsx server.ts`.
+Install the deps with `npm install @modelcontextprotocol/sdk express zod`, and run with `npx -y tsx server.ts`.

 You can connect to it using any MCP client that supports streamable http, such as: